maruakshay/miii/README.md

 ### Terminal UI (TUI)

-- OpenClaw-style CLI: header (URL, model, web search, system/RAG hints, status), transcript, and input — same HTTP API as the browser (default base `http://127.0.0.1:3000`).
+- OpenClaw-style CLI: header (URL, model, web search, system/RAG hints, status), transcript, and input — same HTTP API as the browser.
+It talks to whatever base URL you configure; if you start the app with `npm run dev` and run the TUI with `npm run tui` in another terminal, that is usually the dev server on port **3000**.
 See [Terminal UI](#terminal-ui).
 - **Parity commands** — System prompt, RAG collection, Chroma headers, Tavily key for the session, **`/rag list`**, **`/pull <model>`**, **`/regenerate`**, etc. Use `/help` for the full list.

 ### Web UI shortcuts